Skip to main content

 Quantitative Signals

-Data can reveal culture problems:
+Data can reveal culture problems before they become retention problems:

 • Review rounds per PR: High average suggests gatekeeping or poor initial PRs